 Step 7: Park Tickets

-The next step is to decide on park tickets.
+The next step in planning your first Disney World trip is to decide on park tickets.
 Disney park tickets are bought per day.
 The more days you get, the cheaper they are per day.
 For 5 or more days, the price of an extra day drops to less than $10 per person.
 Disney recently changed their pricing structure to vary depending on when you go.
 Tickets prices during peak season are more expensive than during less crowded times.
 Visit Disney’s website for more details on the prices of tickets.

 Like with your hotel choices, there are ways to make park tickets more budget-friendly.
 If your budget is tight, cutting out tickets for your arrival and/or departure day is a good way to save some money.
 There are plenty of things to do outside the parks on those days.